About the FAQ

 Finding your Seat

 What door should I enter?
-Will there be a line to get inside?

 How close will I be to others around me once I’m seated?